kateverville/PAC-MAN-assignment/README.md

 **Licensing:**   Massachusetts Institute of Technology (MIT) (C)John Williams 2020.
 See LICENSE for more details.

-**Roapmap**  The road not yet travelled.
-I hope to help him find a friend or a cherry or something .
+**Roadmap**  The road not yet traveled.
+I hope to help him find a friend or a cherry.